 Deciding your career path

-Coming from a family of electricians, Mitch envisioned a life filled with electrical systems and switchboards in his future, which is why he began his university career studying electrical engineering.
+Coming from a family of electricians, Mitch envisioned a life filled with electrical systems and switchboards, which is why he began his university career studying electrical engineering.
 But it was a fateful internship where Mitch discovered his desire for “rapid innovation”, or rather his impatience for hardware and his need for instant gratification.
 Once Mitch understood that electrical engineering wasn’t the career path for him, he changed his major to software engineering.